organicdesign/libp2p-rpc/README.md

   - `params` `<Uint8Array> | <undefined>` The paramters this method was called with.
   - `sender` `<PeerId>` The peer that called this method.

 Add a remote procedure call method.
+Methods can be added dynamically (before or after the `start` call).

 #### hasMethod